Junior doctors go on strike as election looms

 Junior doctors said they would call off the strike if Prime Minister Rishi Sunak made a credible commitment to restore their pay.

-“We were hoping that maybe this would allow him to see how this could be a mutual win for both,” said Dr Vivek Trivedi, co-chair of the BMA’s junior doctors’ committee.
+“We were hoping that maybe this would allow him to see how this could be a mutual win for both,” said Dr Vivek Trivedi, co-chairman of the BMA’s junior doctors committee.

 He said the current strike mandate ends on September 19, adding: “If talks do not move in a timely manner, then of course our members would expect us to call for strike action.